DarnUCoolNames/GAME351-Assignment-2/readme.txt

 	-Implemented hovercraft driving using the “A” and “D” keys to turn the hovercraft left and right, respectively.
 	-Use the “W” and “S” keys to accelerate the hovercraft forward and backward, respectively.
 	-The hovercraft moves to follow the terrain naturally, without going through the terrain.
 	-Implemented a follow camera that stays locked in a third-person view behind the active car and moves in sync with the hovercraft as it travels across the terrain.
+	-Implements a basic movement script which detects when the user is pressing one of the chosen key bindings.
 	-The elevation of the camera relative to the hovercraft as it moves over the terrain uses the method Terrain.SampleHeight to control the camera's elevation.

     Three Car Types: